Opinion

 3

-Pete about 10 years ago
+Pete over 10 years ago

 Interesting conundrum.
 While you are advocating for the removal of prayer which affirms the beliefs of many (most) of those who attend, that same act of removal would now be affirming your belief in "non-prayer" as a solution.
 There is no "middle ground" in such a binary discussion, either prayer happens or it does not, and either choice affects those of the opposite side of the spectrum.